 Nice as a city holds its own kind of beauty, but it’s almost nothing compared to the wider French Riviera.
-If you do decide to buy a car, you could do a lot worse than spending the day driving round the coast exploring its towns and mountains.
+If you do decide to buy a car, you could do a lot worse than spending the day driving around the coast exploring its towns and mountains.

 - Living In The French Riviera – all the useful information you might need about living in the French Riviera, such as the best retirement destinations, cost of living, and the status of the region’s expat community.

 1. It's a tourist hotspot

 Tourism isn’t a con for everyone, but it does impact the way a city runs.
 Many businesses are orientated towards this section of the economy, so you can know what to expect if you’ve ever been to a tourist hotspot.
 But you can escape the worst of this by living just outside of town.

 While Nice is in France, it’s not French in the same way as Paris or Provence.
 It was part of Italy until 1860, and the influences are obvious.
 But you’ll also find traces of North Africa and the Mediterranean too.
 This isn’t necessarily a con, but if you’re after the authentic French experience then you might want to rethink.

 Due to its reputation as a desirable and cosmopolitan city, the cost of living in Nice is higher than elsewhere in France.
 That said, it’s slightly below the average of other cities on the French Riviera.

 Expats and expat groups in Nice, France